Back |

 seven varieties of salt in packages

-Good cooking doesn’t always mean an arm’s-length list of ingredients.
-Often, the most memorable meals are simple, enjoyed with friends, and well-salted.
+Good cooking doesn’t always mean an arm’s-length list of fancy ingredients.
+Often, the most memorable meals feature a few, simple, quality ingredients—properly seasoned with a hefty dose of good salt.

-That’s because salt doesn’t always make food taste salty.
+Use salt liberally.
+Salt doesn’t always make food taste salty.
 Instead, it enhances the flavor of every ingredient it meets.
-For example, a pinch of flaky salt on slices of Cara Cara oranges, with a drizzle of olive oil, reduces the bitterness in the pith and increases the sweet and sour tastes inherent in the orange.
+For example, a pinch of flaky sea salt on slices of Cara Cara oranges, along with a drizzle of good olive oil, reduces the bitterness in the pith and increases the sweet and sour tastes inherent in the orange.

 kosher salt in boxes